eurostat/gridviz/docs/reference.md

 ## Multi layer, multi style and multi scale mapping

-A [Gridviz](https://github.com/eurostat/gridviz/) map is organised as a stack of layers accessible through **myApp.layers** property.
+A [Gridviz](https://github.com/eurostat/gridviz/) map is organised as a stack of layers accessible through **myMap.layers** property.
 Each layer shows data from one single dataset **myLayer.dataset**, following a list of styles **myLayer.styles**.
 The map can adapt to the visualisation scale/zoom level with the following mechanisms:

 -   Multi-resolution datasets can be defined, so that different grid resolutions can be shown depending to the zoom level, see [the multi-scale datasets in the next section](#adding-data).
 -   The layers and styles can be restricted to some scale, using their **minZoom** and **maxZoom** properties to define the zoom ranges for which they will be shown.